Contributing Gear Writer

 Cons: Not the latest designs

-Check Price on MackiteWinger’s Choice Performance Wing Foil Package (~$2,300)
+Winger’s Choice Performance Wing Foil Package (~$2,400)

-Cons: Older wing designs, limited foil options
+Cons: Limited foil options

-Check Price on MackiteArmstrong Starter S1 Wing Foil Package (~$2,900)
+Armstrong Starter S1 Wing Foil Package (~$2,800)

 According to Matt at REAL Watersports, they’ve seen “dramatic learning improvements from our lesson center with this foil system… It’s a foil that you won’t grow out of for like a few years, until you’re ripping.”

 The Armstrong A Wing V2 is an older design with soft handles, which are gentle on boards and riders, but are largely being replaced with rigid handles in newer designs such as the Armstrong XPS (see below).
-The V2 A-Wing is an easy-to-use and stable wing with good low-end power which is exactly what beginning foilers need, and the four available wing sizes cover all but the most extreme wind speeds.
+The V2 A-Wing is an easy-to-use and stable wing with good low-end power, which is exactly what beginning foilers need, and the four available wing sizes cover all but the most extreme wind speeds.

-Check Price on REAL WatersportsBest Beginner on a Budget Packages
+Check Price on REAL Watersports

 There’s no denying it – wing foiling is expensive.
 These packages take advantage of closeout deals to keep costs low, and may change as components sell out.
 If your budget is tight, be sure to read our buyer’s guide below to make sure you don’t make a frustrating mistake if you shop other deals or the used market.

-According to Tucker at Mackite: “I would say this year 2024 is a great time to buy gear with regard to resale, because you’re buying on close out.
+According to Tucker at Mackite: “I would say this year is a great time to buy new gear with regard to resale, because you’re buying on close out.
 Right now, where the market is, it’s so cheap to buy close-out gear that it’s almost like used prices already.”

 Learn 2 Ride Wing Foil Package (~$1,800)